Skip to content

 4. Free up the IT department’s time

 Even minor cybersecurity incidents are time consuming.
 Whenever an employee reports that they clicked a suspicious link, downloaded a suspicious attachment, or left a device unattended in a public place, your IT team needs to spring into action to investigate.
 Maybe it’s nothing.
-But it takes valuable time that your IT team could be using for better things, like hitting up the PowerShell + DevOps Global Summit or finding the best tools.
+But it takes valuable time that your IT team could be using for better things, like performing other cybersecurity tasks, hitting up an IT conference, taking technical courses, or finding the best tools.

 5. Save money

 Cybersecurity awareness training costs start at around $10 per employee per year.
-In contrast, breaches cost an average of $4.45 million per security breach.
+In contrast, breaches cost an average of $4.88 million per data breach.
+Those numbers should convince even the most miserly executive.

 6. Maintain your reputation